Forgiveness Q&A

 Yes, sometimes there are both physical and relational consequences for wrong-doing.
 This forgiveness process is for restoring relationship and does not address the other consequences.
 We can see this in cases in the Bible of forgiveness for sin (a relational issue for God), without removal of the other physical consequences of sin.
 For example, the thief on the cross beside Jesus went to paradise, but he still died for his crimes that day.

-Sometimes an individual may also forgive the physical consequences of a wrong-doing (as in the Matt 18 story above).
+Sometimes an individual may also forgive the physical consequences of a wrong-doing (as in the Matthew 18 story above).
 This is not a requirement, but it is an option.
 This is an aspect that requires wisdom.

 What if one party won't participate in the full process of forgiveness?